luminus-framework/luminus/resources/md/guestbook.md

 of now some pages are not updated to have the boot commands instead of lein ones.

 <div class="lein">
-Installing Leiningen is accomplished by followings the step below.
+Installing Leiningen is accomplished by following the steps below.

 1. Download the script.
 3. Set it to be executable. (eg: chmod +x lein)